qingjiesjtu/CapBound/README.md

-# On the Self-awareness of Large Reasoning Models' Capability Boundaries
+# Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models

 This is the code repository of our work: On the Self-awareness of Large Reasoning Models' Capability Boundaries